 Q: Can I name my young children as successor advisors?

-A: You can name anyone 18 or older as a successor advisor.
+A: Yes!
 We recognize the value of including kids in giving back from an early age.
 While your young kids won’t be able to make decisions regarding grantmaking or investments until the age of 18, it is still helpful to let us know that you want your kids to assume that role when they’re able.
-Until then, you can name another trusted adult as a successor advisor.

 Q: How many people can I name as successor advisors?